The-Marcy-Lab-School/aws-cloud9-github-setup/README.md

 ### Clone Using SSH

-1. Click on the Code button and make sure the pop-up has "SSH" underlined and selected.
+1. Go back to your repository on Github.
+Then, click on the Code button and make sure the pop-up has "SSH" underlined and selected.
 The url should start with `git@github.com:...`.
 If this is not the case, click the link that say `SSH`.
 Copy that URL in the text box.

 ![13](./assets/13.png)